Team-intN18-SoybeanSeclab/Typhon/README_ENG.md

 - You can complete pyjail challenges without a brain, take care of your brain cells and eyeballs
 - Have thousands of gadgets and almost all mainstream bypass methods
 - Supports multiple functions to achieve different functions, such as RCE `bypassRCE()`, for reading files `bypassRead()` etc.
+- Not relying on any third-party libraries.

 ## How to Use

 ### Install

-Typhon has been released on pypi.
+When I finish the development of this tool, I will release it on pypi.
 You can use pip to install:

 ```
 pip install TyphonBreaker